Administrative Penalties Program

 What is the deadline to respond to a penalty order?

-• If you have received a penalty order, you must respond (either by making payment or requesting an appeal) on or before30 days of the deemed service date.
+• If you have received a penalty order, you must take action on or before 30 days of the deemed service date.

 • The deemed service date is the date that the penalty order is considered received by the registered vehicle owner.
 It is 7 days after the penalty order was processed and mailed.